Amazon city scrambles to provide oxygen to COVID-19 patients

 “We’re really very worried,” said Ortega, who belongs to the Witoto ethnicity.
 “It’s chaos here in Manaus.
 There isn’t oxygen for anyone.”

-Associated Press writer Mauricio Savarese reported this story in Sao Paulo and AP writer David Biller reported from Rio de Janeiro.
-AP photographer Edmar Barros contributed to this report from Manaus.
+Biller reported from Rio de Janeiro.
+AP photographer Edmar Barros and AP videojournalist Fernando Crispim contributed to this report from Manaus.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.